 - Sometimes, babies breathe fast when they’re overheated or upset.
 Clothe your baby in breathable fabrics.
 You should only add one extra layer more than what you yourself are wearing for the weather that day.
 So, if you’re wearing pants and a shirt, your baby might wear pants, a shirt, and a sweater.

-Catching an issue early gives your baby the best chance for recovery in the short term and decreases future problems.
+Catching an issue early gives your baby the best chance for recovery in the short term and decreases future concerns.

 A change in a newborn’s breathing pattern may indicate a serious breathing problem.
 If you’re ever concerned, call your doctor right away.
 Memorize the doctor’s after-hours phone numbers or have them available at all times.
 Most offices have a nurse on call that can answer and help direct you.

 Doctors may use a chest X-ray to diagnose breathing concerns and make a treatment plan.

-If your child has any of these symptoms, call 911 or your local emergency services:
+If your child experiences any of these symptoms, call 911 or your local emergency services:

 - blue color in lips, tongue, fingernails, and toenails